-DAILY BUDGET TO VISIT BATANGAS
+BATANGAS ITINERARY DAILY BUDGET TO VISIT

-Many of the restaurants and hotels in Batangas are inexpensive yet more than satisfying.
+Many of the restaurants and hotels in Batangas are inexpensive yet more satisfying.
 A full meal can go for as low as 80 PHP per person while a bottle of beer can be bought for around 60 PHP.
 Restaurant meals can be bought for around 500-800 PHP for two people.

 Transportation is also pretty cheap with jeepneys going all over the province prices are around 10-20 PHP depending on the distance!
-There are also buses and vans for longer distance and prices are cheap 40-80 PHP moving around Batangas.
+There are also buses and vans for longer distances and prices are cheap 40-80 PHP moving around Batangas.

 MOUNTAINS IN BATANGAS

 One of our favorite Batangas tourist spots was Taal Volcano.You can reach the view point in an hour, while going down take around 40 minutes.
 If you want to go to one of the most visited places in Tagaytay and the Philippines, you should take a trip to Taal Volcano.